buy-to-let investor

 HMOs homes buy-to-let high yields

 Less impact from voids: Because of the nature of an HMO, where rooms in a house are rented out individually, you are less likely to face significant void periods where you have no rental income.
+If one tenant leaves, the other tenants continue to pay rent until a replacement is found.
 Void periods are something all landlords must factor in when calculating their costs, but the risk is offset in an HMO.

-In the unlikely but unfortunate event that you have a tenant who refuses to pay, there will still be income from the rest of the HMO to minimise the effects.
+In the unlikely but unfortunate event that you have a tenant who refuses to pay, you will still be able have the income from the rest of the HMO to minimise the effects.

 Important considerations